su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 ```

 The extracted data will be dumped into a JSON file in the `output/` directory.

+You can find the above tutorial here: https://docs.meltano.com/getting-started/part1/#select-entities-and-attributes-to-extract

 ### Add a Loader to Load Data into BigQuery